biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

-With all that said, I do low-key hope that `move_only_function` and `copyable_function` would have been introduced this way, perhaps under a new primary template in a sub namespace:
+With all that said, I do low-key hope that `move_only_function` and `copyable_function` would have been introduced this way, perhaps as a new primary template in a sub namespace:

 ```cpp
 namespace std::ranges {